 Now escalation orders and members can be scheduled, adding even more flexibility and customization to escalation groups.
 Here’s a quick example of how to get started with escalation group scheduling.
 The example shows how to create a revolving schedule between three on-call recipients.
 Each recipient is in the first escalation position for one week every three weeks, with the other on-call recipients set as backups to the primary recipient.

-Escalation group scheduling helps establish escalation policies that balance on-call responsibilities among team members, prevents burn out and boosts team morale.
+Escalation group scheduling helps balance on-call responsibilities among team members, prevent burn out, and boost team morale.